Puasonych/Highlightr/README.md

 *SPM Branch*: 2020-03-01: WIP to convert this to SwiftPM.

 Highlightr is an iOS & macOS syntax highlighter built with Swift.
-It uses [highlight.js](https://highlightjs.org/) as it core, [demo](https://highlightjs.org/static/demo/).
+It uses [highlight.js](https://highlightjs.org/) as its core, [demo](https://highlightjs.org/static/demo/).

 Takes your lame string with code and returns a NSAttributtedString with proper syntax highlighting.